um-grex/grex-docs/content/english/software/containers.md

 ### Getting and building Podman images
 ---

 When using Podman to run a job, we suggest to manually pre-download the required image to avoid wasting time during the job.
-Grex is hosting a Docker Registry proxy/cache locally to improve performance, and avoiding rate limits that can be imposed by various container registries for exessive downloads.
+Grex is hosting a Docker Registry proxy/cache locally to improve performance, and avoiding rate limits that can be imposed by various container registries for excessive downloads.

 {{< highlight bash >}}
 module load podman